griptape-ai/griptape-docs/docs/griptape-cloud/getting-started/quickstart-cli.md

 Next, we can use the Griptape CLI to scaffold a sample project that is compatible with Griptape Cloud and has a default structure in place.
 This is a quick way to get started if you aren't converting an existing Python project to Griptape.

 You should see something like the following.
 In this example, I'm creating an app called _demo_app_ in my Home directory.
-I'm then verifying it's contents via `ls`.
+I'm then verifying its contents via `ls`.

 ```shell
 user@machine-name ~ % gt app new --directory ~/ demo_app